 “the important visitor appeared … a little Jew boy about as high as my waist, with unchanged childish treble [i.e.: voice] & swarthy cheeks innocent of the Gillete’s [razor’s] harsh strokes.
 He did have long trousers — which somehow looked grotesque upon so tender an infant” (Lovecraft in S.T.
 Joshi, I Am Providence, p.947)

 The speaker that Sterling and Lovecraft went to hear was Alfred Adler.
 Adler was a leading psychiatrist of the early 1930s, at a time when the new Freudian psychiatry was struggling for acceptance in America.
-To simply matters: Adler tried to tone down the grotesqueries of Freud and the mysticism of Jung, and he was vilified for it by the Freudian faithful.
+In the simplest terms: Adler tried to tone down the grotesqueries of Freud and the mysticism of Jung, and he was vilified for it by the Freudian faithful.
 Was Adler in Providence?
 Yes, very much so, and not simply as part of a whistle-stop national lecture tour…

 “Adler assumed his duties in 1932 as visiting professor of medical psychology [at Long Island College of Medicine]”.
 [He] “gave lectures elsewhere in America from time to time” [… and his Marxist wife was found an appointment at Boston in 1934].
 (Phyllis Bottome, Alfred Adler; a biography, pp.229-230).